 Dr. Salas-Provance was selected for the American Council on Education (ACE) Women’s Leadership Program and attended the National Women’s Leadership Forum in Washington DC (2017) for advancing female executives in higher education.

-Dr. Bordenave, PT, DPT, PhD, is the director of the doctor of physical therapy program and an associate professor.
+Dr. Bordenave, PT, DPT, PhD, is the director of the doctor of physical therapy program and a Professor.
 She received her bachelor’s degree in physical therapy from St. Louis University (1985), a master’s degree in education from Arizona State University (2000), and her DPT from A.T.
 Still University, Arizona School of Health Sciences (2007).
 In 2016, she completed her PhD at Nova Southeastern University in physical therapy.
 Dr. Bordenave joined the physical therapy faculty in 1996.
 Her research interests include qualitative research exploring teaching and learning, professional development, and the impact of interventions.
 Additionally, she is engaged in research exploring women’s health issues and evidence-based practice.
 She teaches a course in educational theory and practice within the physical therapy program and continues to teach both the American Physical Therapy Association’s level 1 and level 2 clinical instructor credentialing courses.

-Dr. Roehling is an assistant professor of physical therapy and director of the postprofessional doctor of physical therapy program.
+Dr. Roehling is an Associate Professor of physical therapy and director of the postprofessional doctor of physical therapy program.
 She received her bachelor of science in exercise science from the University of Arizona, her master of physical therapy from Emory University, her doctor of physical therapy from ATSU, and her doctor of philosophy in physical therapy from Nova Southeastern University.
 She has worked in a variety of settings with a focus on wound management and women’s health, and currently owns a private practice specializing in pelvic floor dysfunction.
 She has taught wound care for a national CEU company and has co-authored a chapter in Abernathy’s Medical Secrets: Wound, Ostomy, and Continence Nursing Secrets.
 Dr. Roehling teaches wound management and gender healthcare in the physical therapy department.
 Her research interests are in academic integrity and pelvic floor dysfunction.

 Read the University Catalog to learn more about the Postprofessional Doctor of Physical Therapy online program and university.